Skip to main content

 AgentAn AI-powered conversational system configured to handle voice calls for a specific use case.

-Agent Success BenchmarkThe percentage of calls that result in a disposition marked as successful.
-The primary KPI.
+Agent Success BenchmarkThe percentage of calls that result in a disposition you’ve marked as successful.
+The primary KPI for measuring agent effectiveness.

-BYO NumberBring Your Own Number: connecting an existing phone number via SIP.
+BYO NumberBring Your Own Number: connecting an existing phone number from a third-party telephony provider via SIP.

 CampaignA batch outbound calling job that processes a list of contacts according to defined pacing, retry, and timing rules.

-DispositionA label assigned to each call to indicate its outcome.
+DispositionA label assigned to each call to indicate its outcome (Interested, Not Interested, Resolved, etc).

-GuardrailsBuilt-in trust and safety controls that keep the agent compliant and trustworthy.
+GuardrailsBuilt-in trust and safety controls (DNC detection, hallucination prevention, PII redaction, etc.) that keep the agent compliant and trustworthy.

-Input VariableA placeholder in the prompt (like {customer_name}) filled with a real value at call time.
+Input VariableA placeholder in the prompt (like {customer_name}) that gets filled with a real value at call time, enabling personalization.

-Knowledge BaseDocuments and reference material attached to the agent for factual grounding.
+Knowledge BaseDocuments and reference material attached to the agent so it can answer factual questions with grounded, accurate information.

 LLMLarge Language Model: the AI model that powers the agent’s reasoning and response generation.

-Multi-Prompt FlowA conversation structure using different focused prompts for different stages of the call.
+Multi-Prompt FlowA conversation structure where the agent uses different focused prompts for different stages of the call.

-PIIPersonally Identifiable Information: sensitive customer data that should be redacted from transcripts.
+PIIPersonally Identifiable Information: sensitive customer data that should be redacted from transcripts and recordings.

-PromptThe instructions that define how the agent behaves: its identity, goals, tone, and conversation flow.
+PromptThe instructions you write that define how the agent behaves: its identity, goals, tone, and conversation flow.

 Single-PromptA conversation structure where the entire agent behavior is defined in one comprehensive prompt.

-SIPSession Initiation Protocol: the standard for connecting third-party phone numbers and PBX systems.
+SIPSession Initiation Protocol: the standard for connecting third-party phone numbers and PBX systems to the platform.

-Structured OutputA defined variable the agent extracts from each call.
+Structured OutputA defined variable the agent extracts from each call (customer name, email, demo date, etc.).

-TranscriberThe speech-to-text engine that converts caller audio into text.
+TranscriberThe speech-to-text engine that converts caller audio into text for the agent to process.
+Also called STT.

 TTSText-to-Speech: the engine that converts the agent’s text responses into spoken audio.

-Voicemail DetectionAutomatic detection of an answering machine on an outbound call.
+Voicemail DetectionAutomatic detection of an answering machine on the receiving end of an outbound call, allowing the agent to either hang up or leave a message.

 WebhookAn HTTP callback the agent can trigger during a call to integrate with your own systems.

-WorkflowAn event-driven trigger that calls the agent in response to something happening in your business systems.
+WorkflowAn event-driven trigger that calls the agent in response to something happening in your business systems (a new lead, a failed payment, etc.).